uamp/curtains_mqtt_esp8266/README.md

 ## Notes

 _COMPILE:_ mqtt.lua, wifi.lua and motorfunctions.lua all need to be byte compiled to .lc to work.
-ESPLORER (or others) can handle this with ease.
+ESPlorer (or others) can handle this with ease.

 Enter your SSID and MQTT server details and edit the pin definitions as necessary.